-Nast relied on his arsenal of elaborate visual commentary and symbols to convey the layers of complexity and political maneuvering that surrounded the incident Like his Emancipation drawing of African Americans in 1864, Nast’s montage depicted the ancillary events that complemented background information for his central image.
+Nast relied on his arsenal of elaborate visual commentary and symbols to convey the layers of complexity and political maneuvering that surrounded the incident Like his Emancipation drawing of African Americans in 1864, Nast’s montage depicted the ancillary events that provided context for his central image.

 On important occasions or events of the conflict, such as this riot, Nast called upon the imagery of Columbia as America’s advocate of fair play, morality, and when appropriate, dealer of admonition to wrong doers.

 As an Irish Protestant-Catholic conflict, racial prejudice did not contribute to the Orangemen’s riots.
-Religious, not racial tensions factored in the argument or the violence that ensued.
+Religious, not racial tensions, factored in the argument and the violence that ensued.
 Nevertheless, Nast chose to resurrect the racial images of the 1863 draft riot lynching and included it as the central ingredient to examine a completely different incident.
 His decision reflects on his changing attitude of Irish Catholics.

 Nast’s 1871 revision hardly resembled his original eyewitness account of 1863, where he is ambiguous about Irish involvement on Clarkson Street, a scene of racial lynching in 1863.
 By linking the Orangemen’s riots to the eight-year-old draft riots, Nast loses the ambiguity of Irish and Catholic involvement in the public violence.
 In the eight years that elapsed, Nast’s views against Irish Catholics changed and intensified.

 Something That Will Not Blow Over is a strong condemnation of the Irish and the Catholic religious hierarchy whom Nast viewed as meddlesome instigators.
 What had changed in the transpiring eight years that led Nast to strongly implicate Irish Catholics?
 Politics.
-William M. Tweed entered Nast’s arena and dominated three years of his artistic and professional life, beginning in 1869.
+William M. Tweed entered Nast’s arena and taking Tweed down dominated three years of his artistic and professional life, beginning in 1869.

 Something That Will Not Blow Over, exposed what Nast perceived as a destructive trinity of a Tweed-Irish-Catholic partnership.
 Nast laid the blame squarely upon all three.
 The cartoon ran at the climax of his three-year tirade against Tweed.